mu2ku/Dominos/README.md

 2) Store cached element references:</br>
   2.1) Ability to draw a new tile if user can’t make move</br>
-  2.2) Ability to reset game once gameplay has started</br>
-  2.3) Ability to select own domino</br>
+  2.2) Ability to select own domino</br>

 3) Upon loading, the app should:</br>
   3.1) Include “Start Game” button, which calls an initialize function to initialize the state variables</br>
   3.2) Render those values to the page</br>

-4) Define the required constants</br>

-5) Handle a player clicking a domino</br>
+4) Handle a player clicking a domino</br>

-6) Handle the domino moving to the board if numbers match</br>
+5) Handle the domino moving to the board if numbers match</br>

-7) Handle the computer's domino plays
+6) Handle the computer's domino plays

 <h1>Technologies Used:</h1>